DevSecOpsSamples/gke-network-endpoint-group/README.md

 - LoadBalancer Type with NodePort
     - Manifest
     - Deploy nodeport-type-api
-    - Create a firewall rule for node port
+    - Create a firewall rule for the node port
 - Cleanup

 ---